-Yellow fever shots begin in Sudan's DarfurNovember 22nd, 2012 in Diseases, Conditions, Syndromes /
+Yellow fever shots begin in Sudan's DarfurNovember 22, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Health workers in Sudan's Darfur region have begun vaccinating more than two million people against a rare yellow fever outbreak suspected of killing 124 since late September, medics said on Thursday.